03 Using R syntax

 refers to the minimal distance all

-should pay more attention to minimize the distance between the examples
+if the loss should pay more attention to minimize the distance between

-to their corresponding prototype or if it should pay more attention to
+the examples to their corresponding prototype or if it should pay more

-maximize the distance to the prototypes that do not represent their
+attention to maximize the distance to the prototypes that do not

-the distance of the examples to their corresponding prototype.
-If you
+tries to minimize the distance of the examples to their corresponding

-of all examples to all prototypes that do not reflect their class.
+the distance of all examples to all prototypes that do not reflect their

 The next two important arguments refer to the sampling strategies